 Like so many aspects of homemaking, it doesn’t take much to elevate the everyday and make it just a tiny bit special.
 And I honestly find that I enjoy putting a little effort into making things prettier.

-If you’re in the paper plate and paper towel habit, I challenge you to pull out the real dishes and the set the table for just one dinner this coming week.
+If you’re in the paper plate and paper towel habit, I challenge you to pull out the real dishes and then set the table for just one dinner this coming week.
 If you have cloth napkins, use those, too.
 If not, consider purchasing an inexpensive package of paper napkins.
 If you have any flowers blooming in your yard, cut a few and put them in a vase on the table or create some other type of centerpiece.
 Maybe even light a candle or two.

 Take your time and enjoy a relaxed meal at the table with your family (or even just by yourself).
 You might just find yourself doing this on a regular basis.